ellypaws/inkbunny-app/README.md

 You can read the individual readme files for each project to get started.
 An example usage for [Inkbunny AI Bridge](cmd/extension) is provided below.

-### Building from Source

-If you're building from source, you will need to install the dependencies:
-Download Go 1.22.2 or later from the [official website](https://golang.org/dl/).

 Set the environment variables for the server to run.
 You can set the following environment variables:

 ```bash